 First up, one I should have read before I ever went to Mexico City, or moved to Mexico for a year, but finally got to this past month after meeting David Lida twice.
 First Stop in the New World is the kind of book that only a bilingual, long-time resident of the city could write.
 It’s insightful, probing, and full of telling details the author went after like a real journalist.
 (For a while he was editor of a major magazine in the city.)
 It’ll teach you more about the world’s second-largest city than you knew you wanted to know and it does it in an amusing and enjoyable fashion.
 I’m certainly not the first to rave about this book; just check out the media reviews on Amazon.
 It’s a keeper.

 This next one will be hard to read in bed unless you find a way to get it onto an iPad.
 It’s a landscape-layout e-book with lots of photos, so even if you’re geeky enough to convert it to ePub it won’t work on the Kindle.
-So curl up with your laptop and check out Surviving the Indian Railway.
+So curl up with your laptop or tablet and check out Surviving the Indian Railway.

 It was written by Drew Gilbert, otherwise known as husband of the Almost Fearless blog‘s Christine Gilbert.
 This isn’t an exhaustive how-to book on traveling throughout India by train really, rather a travelogue about his 16-day whirlwind circumnavigating Inda by rail.